VladChat/luggage-scale/blog_src/content/posts/2025/10/mariah-the-scientist-talks-burning-blue-and-new-album-sustainable-luggage-scale-.md

 At luggage-scale.com, we measure “sustainable” not just by a marketing claim but by how many years a scale can stave off replacement.
 If a scale survives dozens of trips, does not require frequent battery swaps, and ships in minimal packaging, it earns its place.

-For an example of what we look for, see our lightweight, USB-C rechargeable option here: <a href="https://luggage-scale.com/products/eco-smart-scale">Eco-Smart Scale</a>.
+For an example of what we look for, see our lightweight, USB-C rechargeable option here: Eco-Smart Scale.

 ## “Burning Blue” and the Art of Weightless Packing